amd/aocl-data-analytics/doc/factorization/factorization_intro.rst

 where :math:`A` is a (standardized) data matrix of size :math:`n_{\mathrm{samples}} \times n_{\mathrm{features}}`, :math:`\Sigma` is a non-negative diagonal matrix of size :math:`n_{\mathrm{samples}} \times n_{\mathrm{features}}` and :math:`U` and :math:`V` are orthogonal matrices of size :math:`n_{\mathrm{samples}} \times n_{\mathrm{samples}}` and  :math:`n_{\mathrm{features}} \times n_{\mathrm{features}}` respectively.
 The nonzero entries of :math:`\Sigma` are known as the *singular values* of :math:`A`.

-Internally, AOCL-DA computes the PCA via the SVD (with :math:`\Sigma` and :math:`V` truncated according to the number of principal components requested) rather than by eigenvalue decomposition of the covariance/correlation matrix.
+AOCL-DA can compute the PCA via the SVD (with :math:`\Sigma` and :math:`V` truncated according to the number of principal components requested) or using an eigenvalue decomposition of the covariance/correlation matrix (which is faster for tall, thin matrices, but can be numerically unstable for ill-conditioned problems).

 Outputs from the PCA
 ---------------------